Bio-protocol/BS-seq_Analysis/README.md

 bash 1_Detect_DMRs.sh SampleX SampleY
 ```
 SampleY is another dataset used to detect the DNA methylation difference
+Files can be split by chromosome, if there is not enough memory

 ### The visualization of DNA methylation level
 ```